ykt30/wifi/README.md

 # wifi
 To show all connected wifi password in Window

-Download Source file
+1. Download Source file
-Open notepad and save as .bat
+2. Open Notepad and save as .bat
-Run it
+3. Run it